Michael-Free/spiceworks-to-jira/README.md

 JIRA doesn't officially support importing comments.
 The best, cheapest, and quickest route is importing all comments into the ticket description directly from the spiceworks data.

 At this point, we're merging the Description, and Comments column together.
+This is another great opportunity for you to look over your entire `tickets.csv` file.
+Make sure that this formatting is correct (manually).

 ## Step 7 - Interpret Unicode Escape Characters
 ![Step 7 - Interpret Escape Chars.](media/application_preview-step-7.png)